ejlp12/s2i-jboss-as/README.md

 * AUTO_DEPLOY_EXPLODED

-    When set to `true`, Wildfly will automatically deploy exploded war content.
+    When set to `true`, JBossAS will automatically deploy exploded war content.
 When unset or set to `false`, a `.dodeploy` file must be touched to trigger deployment of exploded war content.

 * MYSQL_DATABASE

-    If set, WildFly will attempt to define a MySQL datasource based on the assumption you have an OpenShift service named "mysql" defined.
+    If set, JBossAS will attempt to define a MySQL datasource based on the assumption you have an OpenShift service named "mysql" defined.
     It will attempt to reference the following environment variables which are automatically defined if the "mysql" service exists:
     MYSQL_SERVICE_PORT
     MYSQL_SERVICE_HOST